Kercaragame/Web3-Projects/freshman/README.md

 ## raimbowkit demonstration

+- use _npm i_ in my-app directory to install all dependencies
-- use _npm run dev_ in my-app directory
+- use _npm run dev_ in my-app directory to run the project